 We will pay for three hours of one-on-one counseling services during your first year that you get medical nutrition therapy services under Medicare.
 (This includes our plan, any other Medicare Advantage plan, or Medicare.)
+We may approve additional services if medically necessary.

 We will pay for two hours of one-on-one counseling services each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to get more hours of treatment with a doctor's referral.
 A doctor must prescribe these services and renew the referral each year if your treatment is needed in the next calendar year.
+We may approve additional services if medically necessary.